 Overnight: Cairo Hotel

-On the final day of your Cairo, Luxor & Alexandria tour, you will have your breakfast at the hotel, and then our representative will transfer you to Cairo airport so you can return home safely.
+On the last day of your Cairo, Luxor & Alexandria tour, you will enjoy breakfast at the hotel before our representative transfers you to Cairo airport for your safe journey home.

 Meals: Breakfast